shlomnissan/cpplib-starter/README.md

 // Exported global variable
 CPPLIB_EXPORT extern int myGlobalCounter;
 ```
-In the placeholder library included in this project, the `Vector2` class in the public include directory is marked for export, making it accessible to consumers.
-In contrast, the custom `sqrt` function in the math utilities header is not exported and remains private to the library.

 Make sure all classes, functions, and global variables in your public headers are properly annotated.
 Any symbol included in a public header must be exported to be accessible outside the library, while symbols used only in implementation files can remain hidden and unannotated.